 - (2) Written Contract of Employment.
-The Company shall tender a written contract of employment to the writer within ten (10) days following the commencement of his or her employment and shall send a copy to the Guild within one (1) week after receipt by Company of the executed contract. - (3) Screen Credit.
-The Company will submit a Notice of Tentative Writing Credits to the Guild and participating writers for each covered program produced for new media as soon as practicable upon completion of principal photography.
+The Company shall tender a written contract of employment to the writer within ten (10) days following the commencement of his or her employment and shall send a copy to the Guild within one (1) week after receipt by Company of the executed contract. - Writing Credits to the Guild and participating writers for each covered program produced for new media as soon as practicable upon completion of principal photography.
 The parties agree to discuss further whether modifications to the WGA credit determination process should be made based on the nature of the program writing, production and distribution.
 The Company shall be required to accord screen credit to the writer if any other person receives screen credit on the New Media Production.
 The writing credit shall be in the form "Written by" for dramatic programs and in the form "Writer(s)" for all other programs and must be accorded in the same size and style of type as any other personal credit.
 Credits may appear in the corner of the screen.
-"Click-through" credits may be used.

-(4) Residual Compensation.

-(a) What Initial Compensation Covers
+"Click-through" credits may be used. - (4) Residual Compensation. - (a) What Initial Compensation Covers